yeoman/generator-karma/readme.md

   List of test files (CSV list), including spec and mock files.

+ * `--files-comments` Type: String, Default: ''

+  List of comments to add to files properties.
+It can be used to support bower dependencies wiring using [wiredep](https://github.com/taptapship/wiredep).

  * `--exclude-files` Type: String, Default: ''

   List of files to exclude (CSV list).
 Files you don't want tested.